Data-Bear-HB/River-Otters-in-Oregon/README.md

    -Examination of otter scat photos (INSERT PHOTO HERE) show an abundant crayfish shells, indicating crayfish are a common river otter food.

 c.**IN SUMMARY**
+**Actionable information**:

-**Actionable information**: If you're looking to observe river otters in Oregon, many were spotted in these areas:
+If you're looking to observe river otters in Oregon, many were spotted in the following areas.
+We can surmise from the number of sightings across several years that these locations have active populations:

-Portland Area: Whitaker Ponds, Bybee Lake, Hayden Island, and Force Lake (a pond in Heron Lakes Golf Course).
+-Portland Area: Whitaker Ponds, Bybee Lake, Hayden Island, Force Lake (a pond in Heron Lakes Golf Course), Willamette River NW Industrial District.

-Coast Populations:
+-Coast Populations: All along the Oregon coast, but especially at Bear Creek and Fort Stevens State Park.

-Rivers with many sightings: Deschutes, Columbia, Rogue
+-Rivers with many sightings: Deschutes, Columbia, Rogue

-Southern Oregon:
+-Southern Oregon: Upper Kalamath Lake, Winchuck River on the Coast

-Central and Eastern Oregon:
+-Central and Eastern Oregon: Unity Reservoir, SunRiver, Wikiup Reservoir